bxparks/rpn83p/docs/FUTURE.md

 # Future Enhancements

 There seems to be almost an endless number of features that could go into a calculator app.
-I have grouped them into the following subsections, since my time and energy are limited.
+I have grouped them into the following subsections, assuming that I am the only person working on these features.
+If you are a software developer with knowledge of Z80 assembly language and the TI-83 Plus SDK, and are interested in implementing any of these features, please drop me a note.
+I estimate that there are at least 5-10 man-years (10,000 to 20,000 man-hours) of work on this page, more than enough work for everyone.

 This document is a superset of the entries in the [GitHub Issues](https://github.com/bxparks/rpn83p/issues) tab.
 I use this document